njraladdin/what-did-i-do/project.md

 - day analysis: use past context to generate a day analysis, to see what changed, what direction the user has taken, done
 - chart: add chart to see trend in activites for the past days in month, and for past months in year, done

-- screenshot logs with context: provide screenshot logs descirption with previous logs
+- screenshot logs with context: provide screenshot logs descirption with previous logs, done

 - data chat: ask anything about current month data (includes screenshots descriptions, notes, analyses).
 "best productive time perio "most sustainable working durations" "patterns that make you stop working for a long period"